Data Reduction Frequently Asked Questions

 My flux-calibrated data do not agree with independent photometric measurements.

 In order to have a true absolute flux calibration several requirements need to be fulfilled:

-- The transparency does not change between the observations of the target and the standard star.
+- The flux that arrives at the telescope depends on the transparency of the sky.
+Absolute flux calibration requires the same transparency for the observations of the target and the standard star.